helidon-io/helidon/integrations/oci/oci/README.md

 | Instance Principal | 60     | Principal of the compute instance                             |

-To create a custom instance of authentication details provider, just create a new service for service registry with default or higher weight that provides an instance of the `AbstractAuthenticationDetailsProvider` (ServiceRegistry requires setup of annotation processors, see this module's pom file).
+To create a custom instance of authentication details provider, just create a new service for service registry with default or higher weight that provides an instance of the `BasicAuthenticationDetailsProvider` (ServiceRegistry requires setup of annotation processors, see this module's pom file).

 ## Authentication Details Provider Builders